olexsmir/gopher.nvim/README.md

     iferr = "iferr",
   },
   gotests = {
+    -- a default template that gotess will use.
-    -- gotests doesn't have template named "default" so this plugin uses "default" to set the default template template = "default",
+    -- gotets doesn't have template named `default`, we use it to represent absence of the provided template. template = "default",

     -- path to a directory containing custom test code templates template_dir = nil,

-    -- switch table tests from using slice to map (with test name for the key) named = false,
+    -- use named tests(map with test name as key) in table tests(slice of structs by default) named = false,
   },
   gotag = {
     transform = "snakecase",

     -- default tags to add to struct fields default_tag = "json",

-    -- default tag option added struct fields, set to nil to disable option = nil,
+    -- default tag option added struct fields, set to nil to disable -- e.g: `option = "json=omitempty,xml=omitempty`
+    option = nil,
   },
   iferr = {
-    -- choose a custom error message
+    -- choose a custom error message, nil to use default -- e.g: `message = 'fmt.Errorf("failed to %w", err)'` message = nil,
-    message = nil,
   },
 }